MatthieuMordrel/productivity-app/README.md

 - Add a way to center on the current time
 - Make the calendar either work on two days, or limit end day settings to 23h59
 - Add a placeholder when you drag task into the calendar
-- Add a tooltip ++ to click on the task and see which sessions it's linked to
+- Add a sonner to click on the task and see which sessions it's linked to
+- add a settings to add sound with the sonner and end of session + start of session
+- add custom sound options
 - Add a settings to set the start time to now visible on the main page

 Design